bmvantunes/stripe-3d-secure/README.md

 # stripe-3ds
 Super simple example of using Stripe 3d secure API

-In this example we have 3 type of cards:
+In this example we have 3 types of cards:

 1. Cards that only work with 3ds
 2. Cards that can work with or without 3ds (optional)